 As the 19th century drew towards its end the British people and the political classes were, generally, preoccupied with one issue: Home Rule for Ireland.
 The issue almost literally “sucked all the air our of the (policy) room” and certainly caused too many British politicians to look away from their vested interests and to forget the principles of their largely successful grand strategy:

 But French politicians were only too well aware of their problem: Germany.
-Germany, from the 1830s, was rather like America in the 1850s, Japan, circa 1900 and China today: on the rise, growing quickly, and trowing its weight around, too.
-There had already been one Franco-Prussian war (1870-71) and now, around the end of the 19th century, it looked as though Germany might have its eyes on French colonies in Africa.
+Germany, from the 1830s, was rather like America in the 1850s, Japan, circa 1900 and China today: on the rise, growing quickly, and throwing its weight around, too.
+There had already been one Franco-Prussian war (1870-71) and then, around the end of the 19th century, it looked as though Germany might have its eyes on French colonies in Africa.
 (In fact, it appears that the Germans were worried about the French attacking them, seeking revenge for the humiliation of 1871.)
-The French response was to try to encircle Germany and to this end France had established the Dual Alliance with Russia in 1892.
+The French response was to try to encircle Germany and to this end, France had established the Dual Alliance with Russia in 1892.
 The British, their confidence in both their policies and their army under strain as a result of the Boer War, and France were both worried by the Russo-Japanese war of (1904-05) which was about to erupt and so ministers met in an effort to resolve their own differences around the globe.
 The French kept “sweetening the pot” until the British agreed to the Entente Cordiale (1904) which, in my opinion, was the biggest single foreign policy blunder since Edward the Confessor named Harold Godwinson as the protector of his widow and, by implication, King of England … and we all know where that led: 1066 and All That.

 Reactions to the Entente Cordiale were mixed …

 … the French were overjoyed and the Germans were confused and worried.
-And all ~ including the hideous losses of the Great War, because the British politicians “lost the plot,” forgot their strategic principles and signed on to an alliance that upset rather then restored the balance of power.
+And all ~ including the hideous losses of the Great War, because the British politicians “lost the plot,” forgot their strategic principles and signed on to an alliance that upset rather than restored the balance of power.

 But, that’s all water under the bridge, so to speak, and, as result of the horrors of 1914-18 we ended up with Russian Marxist-Leninist communism, something that would bedevil the world for a large part of the 20th century, and American hyper-puissance about which so many still worry in the 21st.